ATTENTION Aussie Flight Group Participants …

 - With GRAPHICS selected, scroll down to the last option and set USE GENERIC PLANE MODELS to OFF

 Voice Room: Discord for Official MSFS Community: Event #1 or Event #2 are the voice rooms available to us.
 I need to see which is available on the day and reserve it.
-I will be in the room and get it authorised for our use.
-Just look for my Userid: VHFIB to determine which room to enter.
-Until the room is open only one person can be in the room.
-In the past we have needed to use a PTT (push to talk) button.
-This is no longer required, so you can use voice activated comms.
-Some people prefer to use their phone or ipad etc for Discord comms.
+I will be in the room and get it authorized for our use.
+Just look for my USERID: VHFIB to determine which room to enter.
+Note: until they open up the room, a maximum of one person is allowed in the voice room.

 Note: if you are new to the Discord Server for MS FS, you will need to “react” to get access to the voice rooms.